JamieMartin3/Emulating-Cosmological-Observables-with-Neural-Networks/README.md

     - z_drag
     - r_drag

 The observables from CAMB and CLASS are saved in float32 in .npz files.
-The accuracy settings used for CAMB are:
 # CAMB Accuracy Settings
 ## Accurcy controls
 - AccuracyBoost: 2.0